sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React apps.

 **[react-production-starter](https://github.com/jaredpalmer/react-production-starter)**
 <br>React Redux boilerplate with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.
-Also _includes a Dockerfile__ to get you up-and-running in a flash.
+Also _includes a Dockerfile_ to get the app up and running in a flash.

 **[scalable-react-boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate)**
 <br>Finally, a simple starter kit for scalable apps.
 Replete with a Slush generator (remember Yeoman? me either) and code generators, it's set-up for use of CSS modules with SASS, and includes Airbnb linters and Mocha for testing.